Sustainability

-As one of the world’s largest seafood companies, we have a responsibility to ensure that the seafood industry is not only profitable but also meets ambitious climate targets and local sustainability requirements.
+As one of the world’s largest seafood companies, we have a responsibility to ensure that the seafood industry is not only profitable but also meets societal needs and requirements.

 The planet is not getting any bigger, but our population is.
 The global population is expected to grow to over 9.5 billion people by 2050, this is almost 2 billion more people than in 2020.

-Responsible aquaculture and salmon farming are a part of the solution, and Cermaq has the ambition to contribute both by producing more high-quality healthy seafood with a low carbon footprint, and by working in partnerships to improve ocean health, climate action, and governance.
+We believe that responsible aquaculture and salmon farming can be a part of the solution, and Cermaq has the ambition to contribute by producing more high-quality healthy seafood.

 Read more about our sustainability approach below.